Aymenec-212/Aymenec-212/README.md

 ## Recent Work

-- **Agentic Knowledge Graph Construction for RAG** – multi-agent framework for building and refining knowledge graphs using LLMs, enabling more factual and interpretable retrieval systems.
+- **Agentic Knowledge Graph Construction for RAG** – built a multi-agent system for automated graph creation and refinement, improving factual consistency and retrieval efficiency.
-- **Self-Supervised Resume–Job Matching** – AI research on fair and explainable candidate–position matching; investigating how generative models can introduce bias and exploring more robust self-supervised alternatives.
+- **AI-Powered Tutoring Platform** – designed a system that restructures educational materials into session-based learning paths with summaries, quizzes, flashcards, and mind maps.
+- **Retrieval-Augmented Generation System** – implemented a custom RAG pipeline with context tracking and validation to enhance grounded responses.
+- **End-to-End Big Data Pipeline on Google Cloud** – deployed a real-time event-driven ETL architecture with Cloud Functions, Dataflow, BigQuery, and Looker Studio dashboards.

 <br>